AIML-IfI/openset-imagenet/readme.md

 If not, you can also rely on the pre-computed protocol files, which can be found in the provided `protocols.zip` file and extracted via:

     unzip protocols.zip

+Finally, we have uploaded the [pre-trained models](https://seafile.ifi.uzh.ch/d/af484b369a2d4d13a04f) to allow for an easier comparison to our methods.
+Please download them into a directory `experiments` (the default directory in the below scripts) in order to work with them.

 ## Setup